ThembisileNGQ/Entropy/README.md

 A little bit of code that shows how two actors doing the same thing result in different throughputs. async/await vs PipeTo with some astonishing test results that you can reproduce. [go here to find out more...](https://github.com/Lutando/Entropy/tree/master/Akka.AsyncPerformance)

 ## Akka.Hosting
-This is a silly thing that shows how to host akka.net applications in the future.
+This is a silly thing that shows how to host akka.net applications in the aspnetCore 2.2 world.
 [go here to find out more...](https://github.com/Lutando/Entropy/tree/master/Akka.Hosting)

 ## Akka.Persistence.Performance